Tolkium/LightNovelScraper/README.md

 ## Important Note

 **Current Compatibility**: This tool has been specifically developed and tested for one certain website where "lite" reading material exists in this "novel world" of ours 😉.
-While it works flawlessly there, using it elsewhere will in most cases require modifications to the content selection logic. - just wanted to enjoy some novels offline with my fancy TTS setup.
+While it works flawlessly there, using it elsewhere will in most cases require modifications to the content selection logic.

 **Need help?** You have options:

 1. Modify the content selectors yourself using the code comments below
 2. Open an issue on GitHub - if I have time between reading chapters 📚, I might help adapt it

-### For Developers
+## For Developers

 If you want to adapt this for a different site, you'll need to modify these parts in `LightNovelScraper.py`: